YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLUPGRADESEC, Attempted operation requires secondary instance xxxx to support multi-site replication

 MUPIP Error: This error is issued in three cases.
 1) If a source server is currently connected to a dual-site secondary (i.e. a secondary running on a version of YottaDB that does not support multi-site functionality), starting additional source servers will issue this error.
 2) If a source server finds more than one source server (active or passive) running on the same instance at the time it connects to a dual-site secondary it will issue this error.
-3) On a propagating primary instance, a source server that connects to a dual-site tertiary instance will issue a this error at connection time.
+3) On a propagating primary instance, a source server that connects to a dual-site tertiary instance will issue this error at connection time.

 Action: Upgrade the secondary instance identified in the message to the version of YottaDB that supports multi-site replication functionality and then start multiple source servers.